 Wear proper footwear.
 Make sure it fits well.

 Dead tissue can build up inside and around the wound.
-This tissue will slow or prevent healing.
-You may need a surgery to remove the dead tissue and clean the wound.
+This tissue will slow or prevent healing and increase risk of infection.
+Surgery may be needed to remove the dead tissue and clean the wound.
 This surgery is called debridement .

 Bypass surgery may be needed to improve blood flow to the legs.
 This surgery uses healthy blood vessels to carry blood past areas of unhealthy blood vessels.
 The improved blood flow may help with wound healing.